polleverywhere/chaperon/README.md

 ## HTTP Service Performance Testing Tool

 This is a tool for doing load and performance tests on HTTP based web services.
-It tracks many kinds of metrics automatically and allows tracking custom ones that can be defined per environment.
+It tracks many kinds of metrics automatically and allows tracking custom ones that can be defined per scenario.

-An environment is a combination of target services, connection metadata (like headers for authentication), custom metrics and custom server interaction logic.
+A scenario is a combination of target web services, optional connection metadata (like headers for authentication) for each of the services, optional custom metrics and service interaction logic.

 ## Custom Scenario Sample